|

 Unlike

-public readings at the end of its sessions.
+present public readings at the end of its sessions.
 The writers are liberated

 from the pressure to complete an unrealized work.
 They focus exclusively